Adolfi/UmbracoNineDemoSite/Readme.md

 ### Read more:
 Go to [adolfi.dev](https://adolfi.dev) if you want to read more Umbraco and Unit Testing articles.

+### Umbraco v10.4.0
+Find an upgraded version in [UmbracoTenDemoSite](UmbracoTenDemoSite).
+This version uses uSync.
+You may use Sqlite as you database.

-### Upgrade to Umbraco v11.1.0
+### Umbraco v11.1.0
-Find an upgrade version in [UmbracoTenDemoSite](UmbracoTenDemoSite).
+Find an upgraded version in [UmbracoElevenDemoSite](UmbracoElevenDemoSite).
-This version uses Sqlite and uSync.
+This version uses uSync.
+You may use Sqlite as you database.